uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Git Journal Project/PersonalJournal.md

 *Hint: Most terminals allow you to use the up arrow to move backwards through previously entered CLI commands.
 Since we just used reset, instead of typing it out again, use the up arrow a few times and the command will be there.
 When you find it, just hit enter.*

-Now let's use diff to find the differences in all files thqt have changed between our first commit and our second commit:
+Now let's use diff to find the differences in all files that have changed between our first commit and our second commit:

 ```
 git diff --color-words f213bc 67c967